-Not joining RCEP: BJP lauds ‘PM's strong leadership', slams Congress for bowing to ‘global pressure'
+India's ‘NO’ to RCEP: BJP lauds ‘PM's strong leadership', slams Cong for bowing to ‘global pressure'

 India's stand was a mixture of "pragmatism, the urge to safeguard interests of poor and effort to give an advantage to India's service sector while not shying away from opening up to global competition across sectors."

-The negotiations were first launched at the 2012 ASEAN Summit in Cambodia, but had sputtered along since then as India'a cautious stance since then to protect domestic interests had been the major hurdle.
+The negotiations were first launched at the 2012 ASEAN Summit in Cambodia, but had sputtered along since then as India's cautious stance since then to protect domestic interests had been the major hurdle.
 It is not clear whether the RCEP agreement would move forward without India.